Back to the Hanfu-ture: Young Chinese revive ancient fashion

 – Ancient style, new fashion –

-In modern China, the hanfu network spans the gamut: from history fans to anime lovers, students, and even younger professionals.
+In modern China, the hanfu network spans the gamut: history fans, anime lovers, students, and even younger professionals.

-Yang Jiaming, a excessive college scholar in Beijing, wears his outfit under his college uniform.
+Yang Jiaming, an excessive college scholar in Beijing, wears his outfit under his college uniform.

-“Two-thirds of my dresser is hanfu,” he said, decked out in a Tang-fashion beige robe and black boots at a hanfu gathering, including that his classmates and instructors have been supportive of his style.
+“Two-thirds of my dresser is hanfu,” he said, decked out in a Tang-fashion beige robe and black boots at a hanfu gathering, including his classmates and instructors’ support.

-A government-supported revival in Chinese tradition has given the hanfu community a boost: considering that he entered the workplace in 2012, President Xi Jinping has supported the concept of selling a Han-centric version of the historical past.
+A government-supported revival of Chinese tradition has given the hanfu community a boost: since he entered the workplace in 2012, President Xi Jinping has supported selling a Han-centric version of the historical past.

 In April, the Communist Youth League of China launched a -day convention for traditional Chinese clothing, including hanfu.

-A live broadcast drew a few 20 million viewers, along with a visceral outpouring of feelings.
+A live broadcast drew a few 20 million viewers and a visceral outpouring of feelings.

-“Chinese human beings have abandoned their own culture and selected Western way of life.
-The crimson marriage gown has now turn out to be a marriage dress,” wrote one consumer on Bilibili, a video streaming platform popular among young anime, comic, and gaming lovers in China.
+“Chinese people have abandoned their culture and selected the Western way of life.
+The crimson marriage gown has now become a marriage dress,” wrote one consumer on Bilibili, a video streaming platform popular among young anime, comic, and gaming lovers in China.

 Clothes are the “foundation of tradition,” said Jiang Xue, part of Beijing-based hanfu club Mowutianxia, which has acquired funding from the Communist Youth League.

-“If we as human beings and as a country do now not even apprehend our conventional apparel or don’t put on them, how are we able to communicate about other vital components of our subculture?” she said.
+“If we as human beings and as a country do now not even apprehend our conventional apparel or don’t put on them, how can we communicate about other vital components of our subculture?” she said.

 – ‘Strange clothes’ –